Marin Art Directory

 Claudio Cohen is an artist of ceramic and bronze sculptures with a studio in Sausalito, California.
 Her works are often figurative.

 Darcy J. Sears specializes in ceramic and bronze sculpture, in a style that ranges from realistic and figurative to whimsical.
-Born in Southern California, she received a B.A. degree at the U.C.
-Santa Barbara.
+Born in Southern California, she received a B.A. degree at the University of California, Santa Barbara.

 Eric Norstad (1924-2013) was an award-winning potter and architect.
 Norstad was born in Valhalla, New York.
 He moved his family to Marin County, California in 1959.
 He built a kiln in the basement of their new home and began selling pots at street fairs and at word of mouth home pottery sales.